 1. Allez hop! – There you go!

-So you’re serving up pancakes (or crêpes!) for everyone and you spatula over a crêpe into a friend’s plate.
+So “hop” is not actually a word that means anything French.
+Nevertheless, if you’re serving up pancakes (or crêpes!) and you spatula over a crêpe into a friend’s plate.
 You can add a little “Allez hop!” as you go.

 2. Ben, Oui! – Duh, yeah!